 —Houston headed a delegation to HUD offices in Washington D.C. and returned with a pledge for more than $1 million in 3-percent loan money to be used to rehabilitate downtown commercial and residential structures.

-—Houston is asked informally by the Springfield Airport Authority for city money to help buy land for a _major expansion of Capital Airport.
+—Houston is asked informally by the Springfield Airport Authority for city money to help buy land for a major expansion of Capital Airport.
 SAA officials so far have denied it, but it is widely assumed that the purpose of the expansion is to convince Flying Tiger Airlines to locate its Midwest cargo hub in Springfield.
-Houston is noncommital but reportedly was "very attentive."
+Houston is noncommittal but reportedly was "very attentive."

-—Houston and the rest of the city council approved the use of $31 million in bond money for a reduced-rate home mortgage market, to buy houses, and have made clear their intention to expand the program.
+—Houston and the rest of the city council approved the use of $31 million in bond money for a reduced-rate home mortgage market to buy houses, and have made clear their intention to expand the program.

 —Houston headed a cooperative effort with the Springfield convention center board to find a developer for a new hotel to be built on convention center property downtown.
 Houston wants to fund the project in part through a $3 million Urban Development Action Assistance grant, in part through issuance to the developer of as much as $20 million worth of city-approved low-interest industrial revenue bonds.
 "I don't think you can have a hotel without industrial revenue bonds and a UDAG grant," the mayor reportedly explained.

 —Houston's staff negotiated an informal agreement which, if approved, would authorize issuance of an estimated $3.5 million in those same tax-exempt industrial revenue bonds to help finance the conversion of the vacant St. Nicholas Hotel into an apartment/office complex by a large national real estate development firm.